How To Become a Licensed Private Investigator in California

 - California Association of Polygraph Examiners

-- Hire a Private Investigator in California - Visit our directory to find a private investigation agency to sponsor you as a beginning private eye.
+Hire a Private Investigator in California – Many states require that newly licensed P.I.’s must be sponsored by an existing agency for a period of time.
+Visit our directory to find a private investigation agency to sponsor you as a beginning private eye.

 Training Resources – Improve your chances of getting licensed by completing a certificate or degree program, training course, or home study course.
 Learn what options are available to get the investigative knowledge necessary to get licensed.

 Iowa Private Investigator Licensing Requirements Private investigator licensing in the state of Iowa is handled by the Iowa Department of

 Maine Private Investigator Licensing Requirements Private investigator licensing in the state of Maine is handled by the Maine State Police